Getting Started

 Hardware Requirements

-If you were shipped a demo kit with a C-mount lens, you will also find a CS->C adapter.
+If you were shipped a demo kit with a C-mount lens, you would also find a CS->C adapter.
 Please screw the adapter into the lens holder and then screw the lens into the holder.
-The lens requires manual focusing and aperture to adjust brightness.
-You will see that it has two rotating rings for this purpose.

 Software Requirements